kumc-bmi/REDCap-ResidentEvaluations/README.md

 exportCheckboxLabel: true
 returnFormat: json
 ```
-## To downlod data
+## To download data
 `python download_redcap_data.py 'config_env_token.ini' '8693-resident-eval-183-days'`

 ## To send email
 `python send_email.py $from_email $to_email $subject $body_text $file_path $smtp_server`

 ## Resident Evaluation (https://bmi-work.kumc.edu/work/ticket/5569)
-Upto this all code was generic, and can be used by any redcap project.
+Up to this all code was generic, and can be used by any redcap project.
 From now on code is for resident evaluation project only.
 ```
 src_data='export/8693-resident-eval-31-days.csv'
 attachment_export_dir='export/attachments/'